Retirement Planning Starts at Age Zero

-* Diversification: You know what?
+* DIVERSIFICATION: You know what?
 The Bible never gets old.
-It has something to say about everything; even diversification: "Give a portion to seven, and also to eight; for you know not what evil shall be on the earth."
+It has something to say about everything; even diversification: "Invest in seven ventures, yes, in eight; you do not know what disaster may come upon the land."
 (Ecclesiastes 11:2).
 The old adage "don't put all of your eggs in one basket" is true.
 Something is sure to fail and you should have several backups.
 As an example, this is what I have done that may, or may not, work for others.
 In addition to my standard Checking and Savings accounts, these are the "vehicles" where my savings are placed:

 - Real Estate

 - Precious Metals and Stones (gold, silver, diamonds, etc.)

 - I am now researching an Insurance Annuity paid on a set retirement age

 What is Estate Planning and Why It is Important?

 I am no financial guru, or I would also be independently wealthy, so I highly recommend finding someone to consult about sound financial planning.
 At the very least, take a look at the financial advice of Suze Orman.
 There is plenty of free stuff on the web with her financial tips and PBS occasionally televises her programs.
 She's a no-nonsense, in-your-face, tell-it-like-it-is person who used to wait on tables in a diner and lived out of her car.